DraftShift/Docs/docs/software/ktc-easy/configuration/validation.md

 !!! success
     At this point the printer should be homed and everything is running as intended.

-    If you have any issues initializing or homing, please consult [Software Troubleshooting](#).
+    If you have any issues initializing or homing, please consult [Software Troubleshooting](../../troubleshooting.md).

 ### Backplate Break In
 Because the Stealthchanger’s action relies on precisely fitted pins and bushings, it’s a good idea to operate the mechanism repeatedly to allow the components to seat properly.
 This break-in process should be performed for every tool.

-!!! danger "TODO"
+!!! note "TAP Only"
-    Figure out a method that also supports eddy current sensors.
+    This method only works for TAP probing.

 1. Heatsoak your printer.
 2. Run `G28`